OBX History Weekend: Searchers of New Horizons – Symposium & Entertainments

-Presentations include new information about Roanoke Colonist Thomas Harriot and his remarkable discoveries; English and Native views of the Carolina Algonquians; new discoveries about the fate of the fabled Lost Colony; a new view of Sir Walter Raleigh; and groundbreaking aviators including the Wright Brothers and Sister, General Billy Mitchell, Amelia Earhart, Chuck Yeager, Francis Rogallo, and more.
+Each day hosts different presentations, entertainments, site tours, and living history reenactments that include new information about Roanoke colonist Thomas Harriot and his remarkable discoveries; English and Native views of the Carolina Algonquians; new discoveries about the fate of the fabled Lost Colony; a new view of Sir Walter Raleigh; and groundbreaking aviators including the Wright Brothers and Sister, General Billy Mitchell, Amelia Earhart, Chuck Yeager, Francis Rogallo and more.

 Reserve Your Spot For OBX History Weekend 2022

 *Reservations are not required for site tours or exhibition*

 Searchers of New Horizons Exhibition at the Dare County Arts Council: Historic artifacts and art exhibits on historical figures discussed during the Searchers of New Horizons Symposium will be on display at the Dare County Arts Council in Manteo.
 Costumed docents will be onsite for the exhibition curated by Alexandra Klingelhofer.